A home theater system with all of its components connected

 Your amplifier or receiver should have multiple HDMI inputs for compatibility with various devices.
 The receiver should also list power output specs in watts per channel (WPC) so that you can match the amplifier power to the recommended speaker power.

-See also How to Mount Curved Tv
+See also How High to Mount 70 Inch Tv

 Another important factor to consider when choosing components for your home theater system is the type of display you want.
 There are various options available, including LCD, LED, OLED, and plasma displays.
 Each has its own advantages and disadvantages, so it’s important to do your research and choose the one that best fits your needs and budget.